-(1) The City shall consider amendments amend the Mt.
-Shasta Municipal Code, Title 18, to permit owner-occupied, rental, and mixed tenure multifamily uses by-right without a conditional use permit or other discretionary permit for developments in which 20 percent or more of the units are affordable to lower income households and the project achieves a minimum buildout density of 15 dwelling units per acre in the R-3, C-1, and C-2 zones.
-Qualifying projects shall be subject only to written objective development and performance standards, and shall provide approval certainty for code-compliant developments.
+(1) The City shall amend the Mt.
+Shasta Municipal Code, Title 18, to permit owner-occupied, rental, and mixed tenure multifamily uses by-right without a conditional use permit or other discretionary permit for housing developments as required by State law in the R-3, C-1, and C-2 zones.
+Code-compliant housing developments shall be subject only to written objective development and performance standards, and shall be provided approval certainty developments.
 The amendments to the Mt.
-Shasta Municipal Code shall expressly exempt qualifying housing projects from both the Architectural Review requirements of Section 18.60 et seq., and the provision permit requirements of Section 18.70 et seq. of the Mt.
+Shasta Municipal Code shall expressly exempt qualifying housing projects from both the Architectural Review requirements of Section 18.60 et seq. of the Mt.
 Shasta Municipal Code.